MultiModelling/Adapter-ETM-KPIs/README.md

-# MMvIB ESDL Add Price Profile Model Adapter
+# MMvIB ESDL AddETM KPIs Model Adapter

 The API is available at http://localhost:9201/openapi